Mirroring Call-by-Need, or Values Acting Silly: Tight Derivations, Exact Lengths, and Maximality

 \begin{thm}[Tight correctness for \cbs] Let $\tm$ be a closed term and $\tderiv \exder \Deri[(\msteps, \esteps)] {}{\tm}{\atype}$ be a tight derivation.
 Then there is a weak normal form $\ntm$ such that $\deriv \colon \tm \tosi^* \ntm$ with $\sizep\deriv{\sisym\msym} =\msteps$ and $\sizep\deriv{\sieaasym,\sieynsym} = \esteps$. \end{thm} \begin{proof} The proof is exactly as for weak correctness (\refthm{weak-correctness}), except that if $\tm$ is normal then the fact that $\msteps = \esteps = 0$ follows from \refprop{silly-normal-forms-forall} and that if $\tm$ is not normal the equality on the number of steps is obtained by using tight subject reduction (\refprop{silly-subject-reduction}) instead of the quantitative one. \qedhere \end{proof}

-For tight completeness for closed terms, it is enough to observe that the statement of weak completeness (\refthm{open-completeness}) already gives a tight derivation $\typctx\vdash \tm\hastype\atype$, the type context $\typctx$ of which is empty because $\tm$ is closed (\reflemma{typctx-varocc-tm}).
+For tight completeness for closed terms, it is enough to observe that the statement of weak completeness (\refthm{open-completeness}) already gives a tight derivation $\typctx\vdash \tm\hastype\atype$, the type context $\typctx$ of which is empty because $\tm$ is closed (\reflemma{typctx-varocc-tm}), and the indices of which are omitted because they are irrelevant for completeness.